sac-verse/sac-verse/README.md

 - 👋 Hi, We are Society For Allocate Coding
-- 🌱 Wr are currently working on our Android Application and Website
+- 🌱 We are currently working on our Android Application and Website